neoncrypto/fam_detailing/index.md

 <!---------------------------| PROJECTED ROI |--------------------------->
-## 💸 6.
-Projected Return On Investment
+## 💸6.
+Projected Return On Initial Investment

 To recoup the minimum initial investment of **$768.87**, Sparkle Co. would need to perform approximately the following number of each service (not combined):